Summary of Decameron tales: Tenth tale (VII, 10)

 Two Sienese men love a lady, one of them being her child's godfather: the godfather dies, having promised his comrade to return to him from the other world; which he does, and tells him what sort of life is led there.

 As usual, Dioneo narrates the last tale of the day.
 See the commentary for VII, 3 for information about the relation between a child's parent and godparent.

 Eighth day

 Lauretta reigns during the eighth day of storytelling.
 During this day the members of the group tell stories of tricks women play on men or that men play on women.

 First tale (VIII, 1)

-Gulfardo borrows moneys of Guasparruolo, which he has agreed to give Guasparruolo's wife, that he may lie with her.
-He gives them to her, and in her presence tells Guasparruolo that he has done so, and she acknowledges that it is true.
+Gulfardo borrows money from Guasparruolo, which he has agreed to give Guasparruolo's wife, that he may lie with her.
+He gives the money to her, and in her presence tells Guasparruolo that he has done so, and she acknowledges that it is true.

 Neifile narrates.
 This tale (and the next one) comes from a 13th-century French fabliau by Eustache d'Amiens.
 English speakers know it best from Chaucer's "The Shipman's Tale".
 Chaucer borrowed from the same fabliau as Boccaccio did.